Jack the Ripper suspects: Montague John Druitt

 Montague John Druitt (15 August 1857 – early December 1888) was a Dorset-born barrister who worked to supplement his income as an assistant schoolmaster in Blackheath, London, until his dismissal shortly before his suicide by drowning in 1888.
 His decomposed body was found floating in the Thames near Chiswick on 31 December 1888.
 Some modern authors suggest that Druitt may have been dismissed because he was homosexual and that this could have driven him to commit suicide.
 However, both his mother and his grandmother suffered mental health problems, and it is possible that he was dismissed because of an underlying hereditary psychiatric illness.
+He was said to be "sexually insane" and was allegedly suspected of being the Ripper by members of his family.
 His death shortly after the last canonical murder (which took place on 9 November 1888) led Assistant Chief Constable Sir Melville Macnaghten to name him as a suspect in a memorandum of 23 February 1894.
 However, Macnaghten incorrectly described the 31-year-old barrister as a 41-year-old doctor.
-On 1 September, the day after the first canonical murder, Druitt was in Dorset playing cricket, and most experts now believe that the killer was local to Whitechapel, whereas Druitt lived miles away on the other side of the Thames in Kent.
+On 1 September, the day after the first "canonical" murder, Druitt was in Dorset playing cricket; most experts now believe that the killer was local to Whitechapel, whereas Druitt lived miles away, on the other side of the Thames, in Kent.
 Inspector Frederick Abberline appeared to dismiss Druitt as a serious suspect on the basis that the only evidence against him was the coincidental timing of his suicide shortly after the last canonical murder.

+Jacob Isenschmid

+Jacob Isenschmid, or Joseph Isenschmid (born c.
+1845), was a Swiss butcher living in the Milford Road.
+He experienced severe depression and other psychiatric disorders, and he had a history of violent attacks on women in the Whitechapel area, which had led to his hospitalization for psychiatric treatment in the past.
+On 11 September 1888, two physicians reported to the police that they suspected Isenschmid of being the Ripper due to his strange habits.
+Isenschmid's wife told police that he was violent and erratic, that he always carried large knives (even when they were not required for his trade), that he had threatened to kill her on at least one occasion, and that he had left home for no reason two months ago and returned only sporadically.
+Isenschmid was arrested on 13 September, and a psychiatric evaluation found he was violently insane and potentially dangerous, with a judge ordering him imprisoned in a mental hospital.
+However, the "Double Event" murders of Elizabeth Stride and Catherine Eddowes occurred on 30 September while Isenschmid was in the hospital, exonerating him of the murders.